 - Suppressing the rewiring capability of the brain to "unlearn" the addiction

-- Reduction in the underlying neurotransmitter pathway causing withdrawals (see CBD and tolerance).
+- Reduction in the underlying neurotransmitter pathway causing withdrawals (see tolerance).

 Interestingly, CBD may have effects on each of these changes.